 This show was curated by Peter Boggia at Moto Borgotaro.
 And thanks to generous sponsorship from Alpinestars—which incidentally also got its start in Italy around this time—we were able to bring together 20-plus pristine, original-condition motorcycles that collectively define this incredible era.

 Special thanks to the owners of these bikes for loaning them to the cause: John Bloy, Robert Machinist, Stuart Parr, Robert Pettinicchi, Eric Lindemann, and Ken Salamone.
 And extra special thanks to director Roberto Serrini for pulling this gem together.

-Here are a few photos by photographer Peter Domorak taken the day of the show.
+Here is a recap by photographer Peter Domorak taken the day of the show.

 As a bonus, the mega-talented UK-based Illustrator Mr. Martin Squires sketched up a storm for us for a special show-supplement catalog and limited run poster series—available for purchase in the web store now.

 Ducati 750SS (1973-1974)